 The purpose of a Review of Progress discussion is to review the student's progress over the previous six months and to discuss a plan of work for the coming six months.
-The academic regulations state that students are responsible for arranging separate times to discuss progress with supervisors and, if required, the Research Degree Coordinator or Research Education: Portfolio Leader.
-These meetings may be face-to-face, by telephone or by email.
+You should meet with your supervisor approximately 1-2 months before your Review of Progress is due to be submitted

 Academic regulations specify the procedures to be followed if the outcome of a student's review report is unsatisfactory or if there are problems impeding progress.

-You need to ensure that the planning and review takes place on time by making appointments with your supervisor/s and the Research Degree Coordinator or Research Education: Portfolio Leader.
+You need to ensure that the planning and review takes place on time by making appointments with your supervisor/s and your REPL (or equivalent), if required.